Great-Sun-Group/credex-core/docs/deployments.md

 1. Modify the `task-definition.json` file in the project root.
 2. Ensure any new environment variables are added to the `environment` section with appropriate placeholders.
-3. Update the GitHub Actions workflows (`deploy-staging.yml` and `deploy-production.yml`) to replace new placeholders with the corresponding GitHub Secrets.
+3. Update the GitHub Actions workflows (`deploy-staging.yml` and `deploy-production.yml`) to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.

 The GitHub Actions workflows automatically update the ECS task definition during deployment by:

-1. Replacing placeholders in the `task-definition.json` with actual values from GitHub Secrets.
+1. Replacing placeholders in the `task-definition.json` with actual values from GitHub Secrets or references to AWS Secrets Manager.
 2. Using the AWS CLI to register the new task definition.
 3. Updating the ECS service to use the new task definition.